 Seymour Papert, ‘The Children’s Machine’

-Papert’s observation makes a compelling point.
-We seem to debate and discuss practices of teaching more than principles of learning.
-Yet such principles do exist: they are just not very prominent in the educational conversation.
-For example, three North American educationalists explored how six important strategies derived from learning research were represented in text books for intending teachers.
-They report: “Looking for the six strategies in these textbooks is akin to looking for six needles in a haystack.
+Papert makes a compelling point.
+Practices of teaching get discussed and debated more than principles of learning.
+Yet such principles do exist; they are just not very prominent in the educational conversation.
+For example, consider a recent report of how six strategies derived from learning research were represented in text books for intending teachers.
+The authors commented: “Looking for the six strategies in these textbooks is akin to looking for six needles in a haystack.
 Even a sentence dedicated to one of the research-based strategies is infrequent.”
 (Pomerance, Greenberg and Walsh, 2016, p.6).
-Put aside the Webster definition chosen by Papert and consider instead how pedagogy is defined by the Cambridge dictionary: “study of the methods and activities of teaching”.
-Surely there is parallel research enterprise committed to studying “the methods and activities of learning”?
-There is such an enterprise: those three text book researchers drew their examples from it.
-And it is what will be explored in the present book.
+To which the sceptic may counter: “… because your strategies are not very helpful!”.
+However, if there is such scepticism, it may not reflect the research findings themselves, more the challenge of communicating them effectively.
+The present book seeks to confront that challenge.

-Learning has been a research topic within a number of discipline areas.
-The present text will draw inspiration mainly from the area of Psychology.
-A background in Psychology is not a presrequiste for reading on.
-However, sections 3 and 4 below will sketch some relevant disciplinary context: particularly, how learning has evolved as a research topic and what sort of framework it offers for guiding practice.
-That said, findings will not be presented here as if prescribing practice.
-Knowing whether a given context will respond to research-informed interventions requires intimate understanding of that context: its history, prospects, participants, resources.
-Only the individual practitioner working within it can make such judgements confidently.
-Yet making them also depends upon that practitioner’s confidence regarding the credibility of whatever research and theory is informing some intervention possibility.
+Learning has been researched within a number of academic disciplines.
+Psychology will be the main source here.
+No background in psychology is assumed, although sections 3 and 4 below will sketch some relevant context: mainly to illustrate the recent growth of learning as a research topic.
+However, the findings from research will not be presented as if they easily prescribe practice.
+Knowing whether a given educational context will respond to research-informed interventions requires close understanding of that context: its history, prospects, participants, resources.
+Only the individual practitioner working there can make such judgements confidently.
+Nevertheless, some familiarity with research and theory can usefully underpin decisions around a learning intervention.
 This book is about making such research and theory more visible for evaluation.
-My personal faith in the need for this stems from a feeling that learning research was a useful stimulus for my own teaching.
-Others must find their own way towards practical application!

-A common text book approach to presenting the scope of a discipline might be termed “top down”.
-It identifies a family of concepts that comprise the system under scrutiny and unpicks their operation through examples.
-The approach taken in this book is rather more bottom up.
+Text books will often present the scope of a discipline in a “top down” manner.
+That is, identifying certain central concepts and unpicking their operation through examples.
+However, the approach taken in this book is bottom up.
 The starting points are not the concepts explaining learning but the learning that has to be conceptualised.
 This entails going from the concrete to the abstract, from the familiar to the novel.
-In short, there will be a series of starting points (chapters), each being a situation of learning and each deserving to be made sense of.
-One advantage of this approach is that the novice reader can more quickly decide whether this investment of understanding learning theories seems worthwhile.
-Because the learning situations invoked here will be familiar, so it should be easier for the experienced individual to judge whether they are convincingly characterised by the conceptualising of learning theory.
+In short, there will be a series of starting points (chapters), each being an everyday situation of learning and each deserving to be made sense of.

 1) Acts of learning explained

-The framework proposed is built around the phrase ‘acts of learning’.
-It thereby supposes that learning can be parsed into a number of ‘acts’, each with the potential to support a learner’s effort to build new knowledge or re-configure what is already known.
+The framework proposed here is built around the phrase ‘acts of learning’.
+It implies that learning can be parsed into a number of ‘acts’, each supporting a learner’s effort to build new knowledge or re-configure what is already known.
 The list of acts is not definitive, final, or in any sense ‘official’.
 It is certainly not intended as a new taxonomy of learning.
 It is a vehicle for carrying a set of concepts that deserve attention.
-Or put another way, it furnishes a set of anchor points for holding difficult theoretical concepts steady – and, then, judging whether those concepts are generative and useful.
+Or put another way, it furnishes a set of anchor points for holding difficult theoretical concepts steady in order to judge whether those concepts are useful.
 Here is the list proposed.

 1: Collaborating